r-dube/pickingflowers/india.md

 \[3\]: The 5G Question and India's Conundrum.
 Harsh Pant and Aarshi Tirkey.
 Orbis.
 September 25, 2020.

 \[4\]: Chinese telecom equipment maker Huawei allegedly hacked BSNL network: Govt.
 The Indian Express.
 February 5, 2014.

+\[4a\]: India’s decision on Huawei, ZTE may have been shaped by “espionage acts” globally.
+Dipanjan Roy.
+The Economic Times.
+May 22, 2021.

 \[5\]: BSNL can buy equipment from Chinese vendors: Govt.
 The Economic Times.
 August 19, 2010.